 - Reassure your loved one.
 A person with dementia can get anxious, confused, and unsure of themselves.
-Having trouble to recall things may get worse and worse each day.
+Having trouble recalling things may get worse and worse each day.
 It might be tempting to convince them that they are wrong, but this technique will only cause them to feel frustrated.
 As a caregiver, you need to stay focused on their feelings.
-Be sure to respond with physical and verbal expression of support, reassurance, and comfort.
+Be sure to respond with physical and verbal expressions of support, reassurance, and comfort.

 If you are searching for a trusted caregiver to take care of your loved one with dementia, in home care giver San Antonio will be available to provide you with excellent service.